Skip to main content

 Causes of Why You Can’t Straighten Your Knee

 Multiple factors can’t restrict your knee movement.
-The major causes include:
+The primary causes include:

 Meniscus Tear

-Old age, sports, and stairs climbing are the major causes of meniscus tears.
+Old age, sports, and stair climbing are the major causes of meniscus tears.
 In case of meniscus injury, you’ll feel severe pain and swelling in your knee.
-As a result, you can’t straighten knee.
+As a result, you can’t straighten your knee.

 ACL Tear